anmarjarjees/anmarjarjees/README.md

 ### GitHub Quick Tips
 ##### (Dear students, please refer to my two comprehensive pdf files about using Git, GitHub, and GitPod for more details and explinations)
 ### New Repo
-You can start a new empty repo on GitHub by adding the essentials "README.md" and .gitignore, then you can clone it to your local machine.
+You can start a new empty repo on GitHub first by adding the essentials "README.md" and .gitignore, then you can clone it to your local machine.
 GitHub will use the "main" branch by default.
 - To clone a repo (I used my repo as an example):
 > git clone https://github.com/anmarjarjees/git-review.git

 - To connect your local folder with your remote repo, my example:
 > git remote add origin https://github.com/anmarjarjees/git-basic.git
 - To download all the files that only exist in the remote repo:
-> git pull origin master
+> git pull origin main
 <br> OR: <br>
 > git pull origin main

-NOTE: We need to pull the changes/differences in the main repo before pushing the local ones to avoid the conflict
+NOTE: We need to pull the changes/differences in the main online repo before pushing the local ones to avoid any conflict
 - Add all your new/updated files to staging:
 > git add .